jubatus/website/source/en/tutorial/recommender_java.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 23)
+  Connect to Jubatus Server (Line 21)
   Setting the IP addr., RPC port of Jubatus Server, and the connection waiting time.

  2. Prepare the training data

-  Prepare the Datum for model training (Row 35-51).
+  Prepare the Datum for model training (Line 23-40).
 Basically, the training datum contains two parts, string_values & num_values, each of StringString type & StringDouble type, respectively.
 Because in this sample, only the "movie-id"(String type) & "movie-ranking"(Integer type) are used for training the model, only the num_values part is filled with the data while leaving the string_values "null".

   Here is the detailed process for making the training data in this sample.

   First, read the source file (u.data) of the training data.
-  Here, BuffererdReader() is used to read the items in source file line by line (Row 35).
+  Here, BuffererdReader() is used to read the items in source file line by line (Line 25).
-  Split the data in each line by '\t' (Row 42).
-And use 'movie-id' & 'movie-ranking' value to fill the datum.num_values (Row 45-48).
+  Split the data in each line by '\t' (Line 33).
+And use 'movie-id' & 'movie-ranking' value to fill the datum.num_values (Line 35-38).
 Leaving the datum.string_values 'null', because no stringstring type data is used as input.

  3. Model Training (update learning model

-  Input the training data generated in step.2 into the update_row() method (Row 54).
+  Input the training data generated in step.2 into the update_row() method (Line 42).
   The first parameter in update_row() is the unique name for task identification in Zookeeper.
   (use null charactor "" for the stand-alone mode)
   The second parameter specifies the unique ID for each audience.
 In this example, it is the "id" of each audience.
   The third parameter is the Datum for each audience, that generated in Step 2.
   Now, the Datum of one audience has been learnt.
-By looping the Steps 2 & 3 above (Row 35), all the audiences' data in the u.data file will be learnt.
+By looping the Steps 2 & 3 above (Line 28), all the audiences' data in the u.data file will be learnt.

 **Analyze.java**